ckaestne/seai/lectures/04_goals/goals.md

 * Originally: Opinion-based polls, but complaints by schools on subjectivity
 * Data-driven model: Rank colleges in terms of "educational excellence"
-* Input: SAT scores, student-teacher ratios, acceptance rates, retention rates, alumni donations, etc.,
+* Input: SAT scores, student-teacher ratios, acceptance rates, retention rates, campus amenities, alumni donations, etc.,

 ----
 ## Example: University Rankings

 ![US News](us-news.jpg)

-* Who are different stakeholders?
-What are their incentives?
-Can they be misused or cause unintended side effects?
+* Can the ranking-based metric be misused or cause unintended side effects?

 For more, see Weapons of Math Destruction by Cathy O'Neil